- List ways that infectious diseases can be spread.

 - You can put plastic toys in the dishwasher to clean and sanitize them.

-Many surfaces in your program probably serve multiple purposes.
-Maybe you serve snacks on a table that is later used for board games, or children use the same sink to wash their hands after using the restroom or after art.
+Many surfaces in your classroom probably serve multiple purposes.
+Maybe you serve snacks on a table that is later used for puzzles, or children use the same sink to wash their hands after using the restroom or after art.
 Cleaning, sanitizing, and disinfecting surfaces on a schedule can help you keep a healthy environment.
 Here are guidelines for surfaces in your room:

 - Clean and sanitize computer keyboards after each use.